 In the winter of 1944-1945 in the Netherlands a great famine occurred due to the German occupation.
 This led to many people having to consume as little as 1000 calories a day for many, many months.
 The recommended intake for a healthy adult person is, on average, 2300 calories a day but during this period people were eating as little as 1000 calories a day.

 This famine led to epigenetic changes occurring in the women who were pregnant at the time, causing the unborn foetus to adapt to the lower available amounts of sustenance.
-The babies born during this period were followed throughout their lives and studies showed that once they had reached their sixties they showed a much higher level of chronic conditions such as diabetes and cardiovascular diseases, that people born in less troubled times.
+The babies born during this period were followed throughout their lives and studies showed that once they had reached their sixties, they showed a much higher level of chronic conditions such as diabetes and cardiovascular diseases, than people born in less troubled times.
 This study shows one of the ways that changes in our environment can impact the way our genes function and can have long term effects on our health and lifespan.

 Your genetic code is the same throughout your body but in every organ your cells need to perform a different function.
 Epigenetics is the study of how these biological molecules which interact with your genes, can affect the way that the genetic code is expressed.
 In some instances, this can lead to certain genes in your cells being turned off, where they serve no purpose, or on when they are needed.
 For example, certain proteins which promote bone growth are not produced in muscle cells, despite the cell having the same genetic material as an osteoblast cell, which in other places in the body is responsible for producing bone.
 A good analogy is to think of your genome as the hardware of the computer and the epigenome (the record of chemical changes to the DNA and histone proteins) as the software.
 This is because the epigenome is what helps to tell our cells what kind of cells, they should be so they can complete their task.
 Part of the reason why this exists is that your DNA doesn’t know what kind of environment you’re born in so your epigenetics exists as a tool to help adapt you to the situation you’re in such as in the Netherlands famine where the foetuses had to adapt to lower levels of calories.